AndrewKohn/MyCodingTracker/README.md

 # MyCodingTracker

 ## About This Application
 Simple timer to count the amount of time spent actively coding.
-This timer should be spent on actual work and not when browsing videos, podcasts, books, & etc even if they're related.
+This timer should not be spent on solely browsing videos, podcasts, books, & etc even if they're related.

 ### Coding Timer.txt
 The Coding Timer.txt file can be located in the user's documents folder.
 If the file is not present, it will be created upon starting the application.